visiongaiatechnology/vgt-auto-punisher/README.md

 ## 🆕 V4.6.2 — Velocity & Macro Strike Engine

-**This is the current release.** V4.6.2 adds two new kinetic strike modes on top of the stable V4.5.0 foundation.
+V4.6.2 adds two new kinetic strike modes on top of the stable V4.5.0 foundation.

 ### New in V4.6.2